design-juspay/Blend-v1/memory-bank/activeContext.md

 - All new components must follow the modular directory and file structure.
 - Foundation tokens are the single source of truth for design primitives.
 - Consider adding specific hover/focus/active states to components for better interactivity.
-- Need to decide on a strategy for component variants vs. subcomponents (e.g., SplitTag).
+- **Resolved strategy for component variants vs. subcomponents by creating standalone components when appropriate (e.g., SplitTag).**
 - All components should use box-sizing: border-box to ensure consistent dimensions.

 ## Active Development Focus